Consensas/information-passport/docs/Technical.md

   it should be straight-forward to build on this standard
 * Paper Friendly - an Information Passport should work as well by presenting a piece of paper as by doing something "digital"
-* Non-app - it should not _require_ an app to be installed on a smart phone.
+* Non-app - it should not require an app to be installed on a smart phone.
   As per above, it should not even require a smart phone!
   However, if there are app-based passport solutions / "wallets" (there are several underway) this standard will likely provide an excellent data source.
-* Data Entry - ideally, it would be simple to enter some sort of Passport identifier into a website, like you do with e.g. a Credit Card.
+* ID Entry friendly - ideally, it would be simple to enter some sort of Passport identifier into a website, like you do with e.g. a Credit Card.